UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 - **trimgalore v0.6.7**: https://github.com/FelixKrueger/TrimGalore
 - **trinity v2.15.1**: https://github.com/trinityrnaseq/trinityrnaseq

 The following scripts were submitted to a high performance computing cluster via SLURM.
-All softwares above were pre-installed under a Bioinformatics module on the computing cluster except RepeatFinder and orfipy which were installed as described below.
+All softwares above were pre-installed under a Bioinformatics module on the computing cluster except RepeatFinder and orfipy, which were installed as described below.
 Sequenceserver was used as a cloud-based version (https://sequenceserver.com/).

 # Transcriptome assembly – single dataset
 **1. SRA-download**